awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-managing.md

 1. When the screen shows **Reset parameters in DB parameter group**, choose **Reset parameters**\.

-For more information on how to reset a parameter with the console, see [Modifying Parameters in a DB Cluster Parameter Group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.ModifyingCluster)\.
+For more information on how to reset a parameter with the console, see [Modifying parameters in a DB cluster parameter group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.ModifyingCluster)\.

 ##### AWS CLI<a name="aurora-global-database-set-rpo.CLI"></a>